 One thing to know is should you have a checking or savings account when traveling?
 Well, it can depend on the country you’re visiting.

-On a previous trip to trip to Thailand, we had an issue accessing our money using our ATM card because our card was a checking account.
+On a previous family trip to Thailand, we had an issue accessing our money using our ATM card because our card was a checking account.
 For it to work in Thailand it had to be a savings account.

-One of our favorite travel hacks we’ve used in the past is accumulating reward points from our credit card that we can redeem for free flights or accommodation.
+One of our favorite travel perks we’ve used in the past is accumulating reward points from our credit card that we can redeem for free flights or accommodation.

-Get the best rewards credit card you can and use it to pay all your bills, groceries, fuel, eating out and earn reward points.
+It’s important to get yourself a good, rewards-based travel credit card to make use of this.
+Then, use it to pay all your bills, groceries, fuel, eating out and earn reward points.

 This strategy is one of the fastest ways to gather points you can put towards travel, and they can add up fast.